-Dorney Park & Wildwater Kingdom
+Play around at Dorney Park & Wildwater Kingdom

 Built within Dorney Park is Wildwater Kingdom, one of the top Lehigh Valley attractions in the summer.
 This park has over 25 water slides and aquatic features to keep people cool during the hot summer months.
 On hot days, this park can be packed.

-On the south side of Bethlehem, PA in a rather unassuming building is a world-class music venue: the Godfrey Daniels Music Hall.
+On the south side of Bethlehem in a rather unassuming building is a world-class music venue: the Godfrey Daniels Music Hall.
 From humble roots in an abandoned donut shop to now being on the international map for independent musicians, Godfrey Daniels has been welcoming bands for over 40 years.
 From major musicians playing throwback sets to up-and-coming artists, a show at Godfrey Daniels is one you won’t likely forget.

 Best of all, the entire festival is free!
 Only the headline acts on the Musikfest Sands Steel Stage require a ticket.
 We spent a long weekend enjoying dozens of acts, including a performance by Dierks Bentley.

-In big tents near the Bethlehem Steel Stacks, visitors can shop and browse for holiday gifts and try to create the magic of the German Christmas markets.
+In big tents near the Steel Stacks, visitors can shop and browse for holiday gifts and try to create the magic of the German Christmas markets.
 While the great Christmas markets of Europe are outdoors and in the cold, the Bethlehem markets are in a tent to keep you out of the cold (and rain, as we experienced last year).

-Visiting the Social Still Distillery
+Sample the spirits at Social Still Distillery

-Getting a Refresher at Hardball Cider
+Hang out at Hardball Cider

-Fegley’s Bethlehem Brew Works
+Try a flight at Fegley’s Bethlehem Brew Works